maxim2266/str/README.md

 on the language level, and certain discipline is required to make sure there is no corrupt or leaked memory resulting from using this library._

-A string is represented by the type `str` that maintains a pointer to some memory containing the actual string.
+A string is represented by the type `str` that maintains a pointer to some memory containing the actual string, and the length of the string.
 Objects of type `str` are small enough (a struct of a `const char*` and a `size_t`) to be cheap to create, copy (pass by value), and move.
 The `str` structure should be treated as opaque (i.e., do not attempt to directly access or modify the fields in this structure).
-The strings are assumed to be immutable, like those in Java or Go, but only by means of `const char*` pointers, so it is actually possible to write to such a string, although the required type cast to `char*` offers at least some (mostly psychological) protection from modifying a string by mistake.
+The strings are assumed to be immutable, like those in Java or Go, but only by means of `const char*` pointers, so it is actually possible to modify such a string, although the required type cast to `char*` offers at least some (mostly psychological) protection from changing the string by mistake.

 This library focusses only on handling strings, not gradually composing them like [StringBuffer](https://docs.oracle.com/javase/7/docs/api/java/lang/StringBuffer.html) class in Java.

-All string objects must be initialised.
+All string objects must be initialised before use.
 Uninitialised objects will cause undefined behaviour.
 Use the provided constructors, or `str_null` for empty strings.

 There are two kinds of `str` objects: those actually owning the memory they point to, and